 Good to know before you go

 Cash is king on the Isle of Rum.
-Whether you need to leave money in the honesty box for the campsite, want to get a hot chocolate or cake at the village hall cafe or join a guided tour at Kinloch Castle, you have to pay in cash!
+Whether you need to leave money in the honesty box for the campsite, want to get a coffee at the General Store or join a guided tour at Kinloch Castle, you should prepare to pay in cash.
 The village shop has a chip and PIN and offers cashback.
-Considering the limited open hours of the shop though, I would not plan to rely on this service.

 The island has limited rubbish and recycling facilities.
 Try to reduce the amount of rubbish you produce during your stay and take it off the island again.
 If you need to recycle something, there are large bins for glass, metal and general rubbish at the ferry terminal.